 - Currently Invincible: The way the operation works is uncommonly good.
 It would be difficult for the competition to copy since the overall performance system is driving improvements big and small.
 The performance system adapts to a dynamic environment.

 Kaufman Global has developed 20 Keys templates for dozens of applications.
-It is one of the cornerstones of our system for Rapid Performance Evaluation and the 20 Keys are one of the primary elements in our Lean Daily Management System.
+It is one of the cornerstones of our system for Rapid Performance Evaluation and the 20 Keys are a primary elements in our Lean Daily Management System.

 The 20 Keys was introduced by Iwao Kobayashi in his book: The 20 Keys of Workplace Improvement.
 Kobayashi’s “systems” view of operational performance was ahead of it’s time and even today we continue to fight against a symptom we call “toolitis” which in its simplest form is the overuse of the Kaizen Event.